 At Atelier Ndigo, Waina Chancy’s impressive collection featured bold colors and strong textures inspired by the choublack, or the hibiscus, which is the national flower of Haiti.
 A sapphire blue two-piece with a crop top and draped details at the sleeves worn with a pleated miniskirt was a standout, as was a coral coat with dramatic pleated sleeves resembling the petals of a flower.

 Now based in Los Angeles, the Ghanaian designer Kwame Adusei roots his gender-neutral namesake label, Kwame, in his homeland’s approach to getting dressed.
 “Back in Ghana we just drape clothing, and there’s no male or female clothing,” he explained.
-“You just drape a big piece of fabric depending on how you want to express yourself.”
+“You just drape a big piece of fabric [around you] depending on how you want to express yourself.”
 His signature wrapping was most successful in a deconstructed, cropped blazer whose lapels crisscrossed the chest and on a revealing shirtdress seemingly draped from a single piece of fabric with cutouts at the stomach and a very high slit.
 Adusei works exclusively with deadstock fabrics.
-“I grew up next to a landfill, so the is something I’m very concerned about.”
+“I grew up next to a landfill, so the [environment] is something I’m very concerned about.”

 Meanwhile Sammy B’s Samantha Black presented a capsule collection of sporty separates that exemplify her New York City roots.
 Her take on the modern suit—a trench coat made from a shiny wine-colored fabric paired with matching wide-leg pleated trousers and worn with a bright red structured bra top—was both cool and sophisticated.
 So was a bright pink bustier top worn with a wrap skirt, the thick elasticated waist an unexpected twist that lent the look a unique edge.
 Ajovang’s Adreain Guillory also infused his romantic designs with a sporty edge, including a hoodie made from blue iridescent silk taffeta and paired with a kicky, ’90s-esque voluminous miniskirt.
 “I love working with taffeta because you can just sculpt it,” said the designer, who graduated from the School of the Art Institute of Chicago two years ago.
 His passion for the malleability of the material was most evident in a blouse with bell sleeves, which he tucked into a short balloon skirt whose color switched from cream to bright lavender.